AparnaP-26/POC-AutomationPractice/POC_AutomationPractice/README.txt

 5. TS_CheckOut_Journey.java---Test case will verify the checkout journey by adding any product to the cart(till authentication section is reached)

-Note: Filter and Sort in SummerDresses page will make the page hang because of which the results(with filter/sort applied) is not validated i.e. Then case is not validated
+Note: Filter and Sort in SummerDresses page will make the page hang because of which the results(with filter/sort applied) is not validated i.e. "Then" case of the feature file is not validated

 Tests can be run in any browser, default browser selected is chrome Parallel execution of tests will be performed using testng_parallelTests.xml file